 What is a Service Request?

-That means, service request is a request for service that your organization can offer to its end users.
-You have the option to build service catalog items which can include various information that can be collected from your end user as well as a “behind the scenes” process that includes tasks and approvals that will be sent off to certain groups within your organization.
+That means a service request is a request for service that your organization can offer to its end users.
+You have the option to build service catalog items which can include various information that can be collected from your end-user as well as a “behind the scenes” process that includes tasks and approvals that will be sent off to certain groups within your organization.
 The service catalog can be used to build out request forms for employee onboarding and offboarding, various equipment or an office move.
-You may even find your end users requesting shore leave through the service catalog.
+You may even find your end-users requesting shore leave through the service catalog.
 The service catalog will save you time with upfront data collection and automatic tasks or approvals.

 By categorizing and resolving pre-approved IT changes as service requests, you can ensure that they do not enter an unnecessarily complicated workflow.
 Also, once you create a strong service request system, you can initiate self-service by adding on a service catalog that can be utilized by your users to select the exact service that they need.
 And finally, distinguishing between incidents and service requests can help you in the long run too, because it enables your team to identify the nature of tickets you’re receiving and to decide where your resources are best allocated.
 This will also help you in reducing your service desk agents stress!